willshersystems/simplebackup/README.md

-# This is Simple backup
+# This is Simple Backup

+It's a simple set of scripts that leverage [duplicity](http://duplicity.nongnu.org) to do file backups to S3.
+It might even work with other destinations, but that's not tested.

 To get started, copy the etc/settings.template to etc/settings and edit to your requirements.
 Edit etc/sets, to contain the locations to backup, one per line.
 Backups are recursive.